MHameezAqeel/SQL-Projects/Premier-League-Performance-Analysis-2020-2024/readme.md

 - **Excel** for basic data cleaning

 ## Key Insights
-1. **Most Consistent Team**: Based on variance in xG, goals scored, and goals conceded, [Team X] had the most consistent performance across the seasons.
+1. **Most Consistent Team**: Based on variance in xG, goals scored, and goals conceded, Wolves had the most consistent performance across the seasons.
 2. **Best Formations**: The 4-2-3-1 formation consistently produced the highest average xG and goals scored.
 3. **Efficiency in Shots**: Teams with fewer but more accurate shots on target tended to have a higher win probability.